Sirius: Visualization of Mixed Features as a Mutual Information Network Graph: Methods

-For a pair of discrete data type features, mutual information is calculated using probability mass functions across all non-null ${i\in U}$ and ${j\in V}$.
+\textbf{Discrete/Discrete Data Type Pairs} For a pair of discrete data type features, mutual information is calculated using probability mass functions across all non-null ${i\in U}$ and ${j\in V}$.
 The mutual information formula for discrete-discrete pairs is given as: